Skip to content

 MethodReturnsDescription

-register_handler(action_name, handler)Register a Python callable
+register_handler(action_name, handler)Register a Python callable for a tool (parameter named action_name for backward compat)

 remove_handler(action_name)boolRemove handler, return True if existed